Categories: News

 Reuters reports that strong sales of chips, data storage products, and smartphone components, as well as a rebound in sales of Samsung's other smartphones boosted the company to its strongest quarter since Q3 2013.

-Samsung had another win in 2016: It avoided costly verdict when the US Supreme Court sided with it over Apple in a lawsuit alleging that Samsung copied elements of the iPhone's design.
+Samsung had another win in 2016: It avoided a costly verdict when the US Supreme Court sided with it over Apple in a lawsuit alleging that Samsung copied elements of the iPhone's design.
 Apple was suing for $400 million.

 Samsung did not immediately respond to request for comment.